MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-meetings.md

 If the Dynamics 365 Guides user is invited to the meeting, they can sign in to Dynamics 365 Guides, and then select **Join Meeting** at the bottom of the **Recent Contacts** page.

-If the Dynamics 365 Remote Assist Guides user is not invited to the meeting, but you would like them to join the meeting:
+If the Dynamics 365 Guides user is not invited to the meeting, but you would like them to join the meeting:

 1. Join the meeting, and then select **Participants** from the **Call Controls** toolbar.